Kerry Mills: Career

-Mills trained as a violinist and was head of the Violin Department of the University of Michigan School of Music when he began composing.
-He moved to New York City in 1895 and started a music publishing firm, F. A. Mills Music Publisher, publishing his own work and that of others.
+Mills trained as a violinist and was head of the violin department of the University of Michigan School of Music when he began composing.
+He moved to New York City in 1895 and started the music publishing firm F. A. Mills to publish his own work and that of others.
 The company went bankrupt in 1915 and was acquired by Maurice Richmond, who sold on many of the songs.